niko-cts/Chess/README.txt

-This is a default chess game played via the console.
+This is a default chatzis.nikolas.chess game played via the console.